meshtastic/firmware/README.md

 This branch is End-of-Life.

-Requires platformio =< 6.0.0
+Requires platformio = 6.0.0

-Recommended to add core_dir = .platformio to your cloned platformio.ini and use python-virtualenv to keep newer platformio versions/platform packages separate.
+Recommended to add "core_dir = .platformio" to your cloned platformio.ini and use python-virtualenv for compiling this branch.
+This will keep your system platformio and platform_packages separate.

 # Old readme below #